novaris-dev/prismatic/readme.md

 npm run build
 ```

-The build process creates the distributable `amicable/` directory containing the files required by Novaris.
+The build process creates the distributable `prismatic/` directory containing the files required by Novaris.

 ## Releases

-Amicable releases follow semantic versioning.
+Prismatic releases follow semantic versioning.

 Before publishing a new release, update the version in `theme.json`.